TGlock/G9/README.md

       console.log('c exit')
   }

   /*
-    Router.compose accepts a variable number of async functions and executes them in the order passed.
+  Router.compose accepts an array of async functions and executes them in the order passed.
-    Each function must have the signature shown above and is responsible to call the next function or throw.
+  Each function must have the (res, res, fn) signature shown above and is responsible to invoke fn() or throw.
   */

   return router.compose([authenticated, authorized, handle_route])

 }

-/*
-  The function returned from router.compose must then be added the the router with path and method as always.
+//The function returned from router.compose() must then be added the the router. r.get('/middleware', create_route_middleware_stack(r))
-*/
-r.get('/middleware', create_route_middleware_stack(r))
 ```